microsoft/vscode-docs/docs/languages/rust.md

 ## Semantic syntax highlighting

-rust-analyzer is able to use [semantic syntax highlighting](https://github.com/microsoft/vscode/wiki/Semantic-Highlighting-Overview) and styling due to it's rich understanding of a project source code.
+rust-analyzer is able to use [semantic syntax highlighting](https://github.com/microsoft/vscode/wiki/Semantic-Highlighting-Overview) and styling due to its rich understanding of a project source code.
 For example, you may have noticed that mutable variables are underlined in the editor.

 ![Mutable variable underline in the editor](images/rust/mutable-underline.png)

-Being able to quickly tell which Rust variables are mutable or not can help your understanding of source code but you can also change the styling with VS Code `editor.semanticTokenColorCustomizations` setting in your user [settings](/docs/getstarted/settings.md).
+Being able to quickly tell which Rust variables are mutable or not can help your understanding of source code, but you can also change the styling with VS Code `editor.semanticTokenColorCustomizations` setting in your user [settings](/docs/getstarted/settings.md).

 In `settings.json`, you would add: